mariyatom/Tic-Tac-Toe-Game/README.md

 - _put the symbol inside the cell (by using .innerHTML again)_

-    Once you've figured out which symbol ("X" or "O") to put inside the cell, putting it in there is straightforward using .innerHTML.
+    Once you've figured out which symbol to put inside the cell, putting it in there is straightforward using .innerHTML.

 - _check to see if the player won with that move (probably using a new function, like checkForWin() which I'll need to write later)_

     You could create a stub `checkForWin()` function with nothing inside it for the time being, making the real function is the next step after writing this `cellClicked(e)` function.
 Hint: you will need to pass the `symbol` variable in when you call the `checkForWin()` function.

 - _if the game isn't over_